 Dionysos: the controversial Athenian Deity

-Today’s article by guest blogger Alexis Prescott is all about one of the most interesting of the Greek gods: Dionysos.
-There is no doubt that he was a popular and well-loved deity from the Greek pantheon.
-Not least due to the Athenian festival held in his honour – the City Dionysia – in which the …
+Today’s article by guest blogger Alexis Prescott is all about one of the most interesting of the Greek gods: Dionysos.… Continue reading Dionysos: the controversial Athenian Deity

 The Greek Rajas of Ancient India